neilramaswamy/structured-streaming/docs/guides/stream_options/triggers.md

 # Triggers

-## Motivation
+## What is a trigger

-In the [Triggers]() section of the Tour, we note that Structured Streaming "repeatedly" reads and processes data from the source in micro-batches.
+Structured Streaming repeatedly reads and processes data from the source in micro-batches.
 Triggers allow you to configure the precise definition of "repeatedly reads and process data."
 They specify how frequently micro-batches are run.

 Some reasonable triggers could be the following behaviors: